 - An optional dataset script if it requires some code to read the data files.
-This is used to load files of all formats and structures.
+This is sometimes used to load files of specific formats and structures.

 The load_dataset() function fetches the requested dataset locally or from the Hugging Face Hub.
 The Hub is a central repository where all the Hugging Face datasets and models are stored.

 If the dataset only contains data files, then load_dataset() automatically infers how to load the data files from their extensions (json, csv, parquet, txt, etc.).
 Under the hood, 🤗 Datasets will use an appropriate DatasetBuilder based on the data files format.
 There exist one builder per data file format in 🤗 Datasets:

 - datasets.packaged_modules.arrow.Arrow for Arrow (streaming file format)

 - datasets.packaged_modules.sql.Sql for SQL databases

 If the dataset has a dataset script, then it downloads and imports it from the Hugging Face Hub.
 Code in the dataset script defines a custom DatasetBuilder the dataset information (description, features, URL to the original files, etc.), and tells 🤗 Datasets how to generate and display examples from it.

 Read the Share section to learn more about how to share a dataset.
 This section also provides a step-by-step guide on how to write your own dataset loading script!